| Family MattersThis interview, done for Third Way on the

 in the wild in the hope that their behaviour would shed some

+light on how our Neolithic ancestors lived.]
 I think women definitely are more intuitive.
 They are more

 liable to feel and certainly to admit to empathy